synchronal/moar/README.md

 - `trim` is like `String.trim/1` but handles `nil` values.
 - `truncate_at` truncates a string at the last instance of a substring that results in the truncated string being shorter than a given length.
+- `unindent/1` un-indents a multiline string by the smallest indentation size.
+- `unindent/2` un-indents a multiline string by the given amount.

 `Moar.Sugar`